psobolewskiPhD/omero-cli-transfer/README.md

 Note that, if you are packing a `Plate` or `Screen`, default OMERO settings prevent you from downloading Plates and you will get errors if you do so.
 If you want to generate a pack file from these entities, you will need to set `omero.policy.binary_access` appropriately.

-`--zip` packs the object into a compressed zip file rather than a tarball.
+The output format is defined by the path that is provided.
+For example, a path ending in `.zip` will generate a (compressed) zip file (equivalent to the deprecated `--zip` flag), while a path ending in `.tar` will generate a tarball.
+Importantly, a path without an extension will be intrepreted as an output directory, with no additional compression/archiving.

 `--barchive` creates a package compliant with Bioimage Archive submission standards - see below for more detail.